briandfoy/github_workflows/README.md

 Other things I'll explore:

-* skip or Trigger based on files
+* skip or trigger based on files

 I'm not so interested in inspecting the environment, but that's not anything particularly special.
 Checking a [context](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions) is conceptually the same as checking any other context.